tytydraco/yessleep/out/I_train_for_my_job.md

 The pay was hourly, I was able to quit anytime and still retain the starting bonus, and the only commitment I had was the NDA and NCA that I had already accepted.

 I signed the documents.
 I started on Monday.
-My instincts itched at the possibility that this was something… I was searching for.
+My instincts itched at the possibility that this was something I had been searching for.

 Monday came faster than I thought it would.
 I arrived at a company warehouse.
 There were 5 other men of different ages, heights, weights, and fitness.
 We talked a bit but quickly ran out of things to say.
 Yet we all shared a vibe.
 Like… what we said to each other didn’t mean much.
 We could give our whole life story but none of us were interested.
 We were here for one thing only.
 This job.